timhf/python-prodj-link/docs/README.md

 pacman -S python-construct python-pyqt5 python-netifaces python-opengl
 ```

-Alternatively, you can use pip to install the required dependencies, preferrably in a virtualenv:
+Alternatively, you can use pip to install the required dependencies, preferably in a virtualenv:
 ```
 python3 -m virtualenv venv
 venv/bin/pip install -r requirements.txt